 Whether you are looking to consolidate multiple existing pensions

-If you are looking to consolidate multiple existing pensions then you may want to consider a provider who has a consolidation service such as PensionBee.
+If you are looking to consolidate multiple existing pensions then you may want to consider a provider that has a consolidation service such as PensionBee.
 They will do most of the leg work for you, potentially saving you a significant amount of time.

 Make sure you are aware of the minimum pension contributions for the private pension providers you are considering and ensure they fall within a range that you can afford.
-Many private pension providers will also require a lump sum to open a pension, although some pension providers will allow new customers to open an account with no minimum contribution.
+Many private pension providers will also require a lump sum to open a pension, although some pension providers will allow new customers to open an account with no minimum pension contribution.

 Annual fees and other charges